frogwiftools/vanity-generator/README.md

 ## ![FrogWifTools Website](./assets/frogwiftools-website.png)

 Generate custom Solana wallet addresses with specific suffixes like `ray`, `pump`, `bonk`, or any custom pattern.
-Perfect for branding your token launches and creating memorable wallet addresses.
+Perfect for branding your token launches on pumpfun, raydium, bonk and more or even just creating memorable wallet addresses.

 ## Features